Anthony Eden: Health issues

 Eden had a stomach ulcer, exacerbated by overwork, as early as the 1920s.
 He also had gallstones, requiring surgery to remove the gallbladder (cholecystectomy).
 The physician consulted at the time was the Royal Physician, Sir Horace Evans.
 Three surgeons were recommended and Eden chose the one that had previously performed his appendectomy, John Basil Hume, surgeon from St Bartholomew's Hospital.
-During the open cholecystectomy on 12 April 1953, in London, United Kingdom, it is thought that the common bile duct was damaged, leaving Eden susceptible to recurrent infections, biliary obstruction, and liver failure.
+During the open cholecystectomy on 12 April 1953, in London, it is thought that the common bile duct was damaged, leaving Eden susceptible to recurrent infections, biliary obstruction, and liver failure.

 Eden suffered from cholangitis, an abdominal infection which became so agonising that he was admitted to hospital in 1956 with a temperature reaching 41 C. He was re-operated in London in an attempt to correct the injury with placement of a surgical drain.
-He suffered further with symptoms of biliary obstruction and required further revisional surgery on three more occasions in Boston, Massachusetts to treat recurrent stricturing of the right hepatic duct.
+He suffered further with symptoms of biliary obstruction and required further revisional surgery on three more occasions in Boston, Massachusetts, to treat recurrent stricturing of the right hepatic duct.

-He was also prescribed Benzedrine, the wonder drug of the 1950s.
-Regarded then as a harmless stimulant, it belongs to the family of drugs called amphetamines, and at that time they were prescribed and used in a very casual way.
-Among the side effects of Benzedrine are insomnia, restlessness, and mood swings, all of which Eden suffered during the Suez Crisis; indeed, earlier in his premiership he complained of being kept awake at night by the sound of motor scooters, being unable to sleep more than 5 hours per night or sometimes waking up at 3 am.
+He was also prescribed Benzedrine, an amphetamine, in the 1950s.
+It was regarded then as a harmless stimulant, and at that time, was prescribed and used casually.
+Among the side effects of Benzedrine are insomnia, restlessness, and mood swings, all of which Eden suffered during the Suez Crisis; indeed, earlier in his premiership he complained of being kept awake at night by the sound of motor scooters, being unable to sleep more than five hours per night or sometimes waking up at 3 am.
 Eden's drug regimen is now commonly agreed to have been a part of the reason for his bad judgment while prime minister.
 The Thorpe biography, however, denied Eden's abuse of Benzedrine, stating that the allegations were "untrue, as is made clear by Eden's medical records at Birmingham University, not yet [at the time] available for research".